influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

     params:
       url: https://github.com/InfluxCommunity/pyinflux3
     identifier: pyinflux3
+influxdb/cloud-dedicated/tags: [python, gRPC, SQL, Flight SQL, client libraries]
 weight: 201
 ---

-Use the [pyinflux3 client library and CLI](https://github.com/InfluxCommunity/pyinflux3) to integrate InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated into Python scripts and applications.
+Use the [pyinflux3 client library and CLI](https://github.com/InfluxCommunity/pyinflux3) to integrate InfluxDB Cloud Dedicated into Python scripts and applications.

 The documentation for this client library is available on GitHub.